Whyzanet/WhyzaGC/README.md

 watch -n 10 curl -s whyzagc-esp8266.local  ( or  whyzagc-esp32.local depending on the version )

-USB serial port is set to 9600 baud and will display the MightyOhm Gieger serial output.
+USB serial port is set to 9600 baud and will display the MightyOhm Gieger serial output ( when accessible )

 Blue Heartbeat LED/Neopixel is triggered by an EOL from the Gieger serial output.
 Should flash 1 per second as a result.
 If Geiger serial EOL data is not detected, heartbeat will stop.